-- The student prescriber must also complete a minimum of 90 hours supervised learning in practice.
+- The student prescriber must also complete a minimum of 90 hours of supervised learning in practice.

-Much of the taught component is spent with clinical pharmacists.
-Further topics for study during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.
+The taught component of the module will cover a wide range of topics with key external speakers who are specialists in their area which will relate to prescribing.
+Further topics for studying during the taught component are patient assessment, consultation styles, decision-making and concordant approaches to diagnosis and planning of care, external influences on prescribing and medicines management.

-You must pass all the elements of assessment for successful completion of the programme.
+You must pass all the elements of the assessment for successful completion of the programme.

 All modules can be linked to specific professional capability/competency frameworks within your practice area.

-You are encouraged to view your participation within the Masters of Advancing Practice programme as a means of supporting your professional development plans (PDP) and career progression.
+You are encouraged to view your participation in the MSc Advancing Practice programme as a means of supporting your professional development plans (PDP) and career progression.

 This module may be completed as a single credit-based module.
-Alternatively you can use it as credit towards the MSc in Advanced Practice.
+Alternatively, you can use it as credit towards the MSc Advancing Practice.